Transitioning onward from

 UV index

-The months with the highest UV index in Krong Siem Reap, Cambodia, are February through
+The months with the highest UV index are February through

 September, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for the average person.
+A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for average individuals.

-Note: The maximum daily UV index, 12 in February, converts into the following recommendations:
+Note: The maximum UV index, 12 during February, leads to the following recommendations: